TRT Global - What to know about Israel’s massive strikes on Iran

 Israel closed its airspace

 Bracing for retaliation, Israel closed its airspace and said it was calling up tens of thousands of soldiers to protect the country's borders.
-Netanyahu claimed Friday that if Iran wasn't stopped, "it could produce a nuclear weapon within a very short time.”
+Unclear how close Iran is to building a bomb Netanyahu claimed Friday that if Iran wasn't stopped, "it could produce a nuclear weapon within a very short time.”

 Nuclear weapons